 The Hyperflame doesn't come equipped with windscreens, but the burners are well protected by design.
 Again, this stove wasn't the best in this category but still fared decently.
 During our box fan test where we set up a large fan 2 feet to the side of each stove while boiling water, the Hyperflame boiled a quart of water in 6:45.
 This was the fastest time by almost two minutes for all the stoves without a windscreen, but considerably slower than our wind-protected winners.

-This is the category where the Hyperflame let us down.
+This is the category where the Hyperflame really let us down.
 This stove cooks SO hot and fast, it was near impossible to manage any delicate meal.
 You can turn the flame down very low, but it's hard to tell that it's still on, even though the heat is still raging.
 We tried cooking a raw sausage patty and in minutes the outside was cooked to a hard brown crisp while the inside remained raw.
 Finishing the meal required breaking the sausage apart into small pieces.

 At the end of it all, we were left with a very charred pan that only a good soaking could get clean again.
 We also noticed that despite the large wide burners — burners we thought would distribute heat equally — almost all our meals cooked unevenly.

 Ease of Set Up

 This is a very easy stove to set up.
 The lid lifts up, and a small arm folds down to hold it in place.
 The metal fuel adaptor lives in a compartment in the bottom of the stove, a feature that we loved and that this stove did best.
 With most other stoves of this type, the adaptor gets packed inside where it rattles around noisily when being moved or carried.